Shadow Inventory

 Since banks sometimes buy the properties and store them for years out of sight of the general public, the term "shadow real estate" is employed.
 Eventually, they are put up for sale in an attempt to increase sales and attract fresh interest.

-The same holds when inversed.
-If there is a higher number of such houses, real estate prices would be low, and investors would generally choose to hold on to such properties.
+They can also have a considerable impact on the price of houses since distressed properties comprise a large portion of the market.
+If there were a higher number of such houses, real estate prices would be low, and investors would generally choose to hold on to such properties.

 It is also a well-recognized profitable method of investing money, as there is less risk attached as compared to trading stocks.
 Most investors spend money on such fixed assets when prices are discounted and have high probabilities of appreciation.